 - up to $1,000 in fines

-Meanwhile, a conviction for hazing that does cause substantial bodily harm is a gross misdemeanor.
+Meanwhile, an incident that does cause substantial bodily harm is a gross misdemeanor.
 The sentence is:

 - up to 364 days in jail, and/or